 Smoke Control Areas were introduced by the Clean Air Acts of 1956 and 1968 to tackle the growing pollution derived from domestic and industry emissions following the Industrial Revolution.
 Local authorities only allowed heating appliances such as stoves which demonstrated particularly clean burning combustion.

 For those homeowners wanting to install a stove in their urban property, Stovax has a large collection of wood burning and multi-fuel stoves available for these Smoke Control Areas.
-If you are looking to fill your cosy inglenook or want to mount your stove onto a bench to create an alternative look, there’s a selection of traditional or modern stoves available in various styles, sizes and colours.
+Whether you are looking to fill your cosy inglenook or thinking of mounting your stove onto a bench to create an alternative look, there’s a selection of traditional or modern stoves available in various styles, sizes and colours.

 To find out more information on whether you live in a Smoke Control Area, visit Please visit this DEFRA link.